Les Houches lecture notes on moduli spaces of Riemann surfaces

 where $(x)_m$ denotes the Pochhammer symbol (or falling factorial) and $\zeta(x)$ is the Riemann zeta function.
 Interestingly, the original computation by Harer and Zagier uses matrix model techniques. \end{exercise}

-Although integral over orbifolds are well-defined, there is another potential issue to deal with: non-compactness.
+Although integrals over orbifolds are well-defined, there is another potential issue to deal with: non-compactness.
 The non-compactness problem can be seen already from the examples of $\M_{0,4}$ or $\M_{1,1}$.
 The latter is topologically $\P^1 \setminus \set{\infty}$, with the missing point at infinity being the source of non-compactness.
-We actually see how this limit point is realised geometrically by considering the family of elliptic curves
+We can see how this limit point is realised geometrically by considering the family of elliptic curves

 In the limit $t \to 0$ or $1$, the Riemann surface $E_t$ becomes degenerate.
-For instance, as $t \to 0$ we find $y^2 = x^2(x-1)$, which locally around $x = 0$ looks like the union of the two complex lines $y = \pm x$.
-This means that at $x = 0$ we have two meeting components, also known as a \emph{nodal singularity}, and the surface $E_0$ will look as follows.
+For instance, as $t \to 0$ we find $y^2 = x^2(x-1)$, which, locally around $x = 0$, looks like the union of the two complex lines $y = \pm x$.
+This means that at $x = 0$ we have two meeting components, also known as a \emph{nodal singularity}, and the surface $E_0$ will look as in \cref{fig:pinched:torus}.
 In other words, the limit point of $\M_{1,1}$ is not a torus anymore, but rather a pinched torus.